 Information for Guests with Accessibility Needs

-For guests with accessibility requests for any of our on- or off-campus Commencement events, please complete the accessibility request form by Friday, May 5 so the Commencement staff can be in touch to assist you.
+If you have a need that is not addressed below, please complete the accessibility request form by Friday, May 3 so the Commencement staff can be in touch to assist you.

 American Sign Language Interpretation

 ASL interpreters will be present on the stage throughout the Awards Ceremony, Baccalaureate Mass, and Commencement.
 At Baccalaureate Mass, seats are reserved on the stage left (audience right) side for viewing the interpreter and a large screen with a picture-in-picture display will be available.
 For the Commencement Ceremony at DCU, there will be large video display boards on both sides of the stage, as well as and on the overhead jumbotron, with a picture-in-picture display.

 If you or a member of your party anticipate using these services, please complete the accessibility requests form so we can best assist you.